 Minor Changes

 Minor changes in memory usually occur as you grow older.
 These lapses are a part of the natural aging process, which doesn’t indicate a severe cognitive problem.
-The common signs are:
+The common signs of memory loss in seniors are:

 Mild Cognitive Impairment